Bundling your home and auto insurance policies can save you money and offer perks other than just the discounted rates, but is it worth it?

 A good homeowners and auto insurance bundle will ideally save you more money than if you purchased the policies at two different companies.
 But cost-effectiveness isn’t the only reason you should consider bundling your home and car insurance.

 Combining your home and auto insurance under one carrier may lead to some serious discounts.
-Also referred to as a multi-policy discount and a companion discount, it saved consumers in the U.S. an average of 20% in 2017, according to insurance.com.
+Also referred to as a multi-policy discount and a companion discount, bundling typically saves consumers anywhere between 20% and 30% on their premiums.
 While the amount you save varies from state to state, in certain states, like Georgia, folks saved as much as 22% by combining auto and home policies, and 11 other states also averaged discounts greater than 20% if you stuck with the same company.

 Bundling may also be the way to go if you’re looking for strategic savings.
 This strategy isn’t noticeable right off the bat, but it pays off during a specific event or extenuating circumstance, like a tree falling through your garage and crushing your car.
 Without bundling, you’d have to file separate claims for the same event, with separate insurers, and pay separate deductibles.
 By bundling those policies under one carrier, you may have to file just one claim for the same event and pay just a single deductible.

 Bundling makes managing policies easier, cuts down on paperwork, cuts down on the amount of time you’ll spend trying to remember login information and passwords, and reduces the inconvenience of having to communicate with multiple carriers about multiple policies.